striezel/updater/readme.md

         default timeout is 1800 seconds.
     --exclude ID | --except ID | -e ID
         Excludes the software with the given ID from the update process.
-To get the ID for a specific software, run the program with the --list-id option which lists all software IDs.
+To get the ID for a specific software, run the program with the list-id option which lists all software IDs.
 You can use this option several times to exclude more than one software from the update process.
     --show-progress | --progress | -p